thunderbird/thunderbird-android/docs/architecture/README.md

 ## 🎨 UI Architecture

-The UI is built using Jetpack Compose with a component-based architecture following the Model-View-Intent (MVI) pattern.
+The UI is built using Jetpack Compose with a component-based architecture following our modified Model-View-Intent (MVI) pattern.
 This architecture provides a unidirectional data flow, clear separation of concerns, and improved testability.

 For detailed information about the UI architecture, see the [UI Architecture](ui-architecture.md) document.